suzumiyakaede/Office-Tool-docs/docs/start/README.md

 - Create Office installation configuration.
 The config can be exported to local, or imported from local or web.
 - Download Office, supporting `ALL` Office channels and `ALL` Office languages.
-- Install Office, or modify the existing Office Such as adding new products and applications, or uninstalling products and applications.
+- Install Office or modify the existing Office, such as adding new products and applications, or uninstalling products and applications.
-- Create Office ISO images, supports default installation config and silent installation config.
+- Create Office ISO, supports default installation config and silent installation config.
 - Activate Office.
-Support online activation, telephone activation and KMS activation.
+Support online activation, phone activation and KMS activation.
-- Support Office authorization management, including license management, key management and KMS management.
+- Support Office activation management, including license management, key management and KMS management.
 - Change Office update channel, support upgrading/downgrading Office without reinstalling Office.
 - Remove Office.
 Force remove Office while it can’t be uninstalled in normal way, support Office from Office 2003 to the latest Office version.
-- Integrated Office tools, including resetting settings, fixing model problems, and fixing activation issues.
+- Integrated Office tools, including resetting settings, fixing Office problems.
-- Transform Office files, based on Office COM.
-It’s reliable and stable.
+- Convert Office documents, based on Office COM. it's fast and stable.
 - Personalize theme, you can build your special Office Tool Plus.
-- Advanced settings allow you to use more advanced features, such as Office Insider channels.
+- Advanced settings allow you to use more advanced features, such as Office internal channels.

 ::: warning Attention

-1. Office file transfer may not be capable with x64 Office, we will try to fix this problem in future releases.
-Before this issue gets fixed, please only use this function on x86 Office.
+1. Office documents converter may not be capable with 64-bit of Office, we will try to fix this problem in future releases.
+Before this issue gets fixed, please only use this function on 32-bit of Office.
 2. Office Tool Plus only provides activation management.
-You need to have a genuine license to activate your product.
+You need to have a genuine license to activate your products.

 :::

-::: details About transforming retail and volume versions Office license can coexist now, which means we can have more than one license at a time.
+::: details About convert retail to volume edition Office license can coexist now, which means we can have more than one license at a time.

 You can install a volume license besides the existing activated retail license.
 If you activate the volume license, Office will show both the retail activation information and the volume activation information.